-• The committee must include at least four voting members, at least three of which must be members of the Graduate Faculty, and two of which must also be tenured.
+- The chair must be a member of the Graduate Faculty. - The committee must include at least four voting members, at least three of which must be members of the Graduate Faculty, and two of which must also be tenured. - If there are more than four voting members on the committee, at least half of the voting members must be members of the Graduate Faculty.